scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     source ~/keystonerc_admin

+Keypairs are SSH credentials that are injected into images when they are launched.
 Create a keypair and then list the key.

     nova keypair-add adminkp > ~/adminkp.pem && chmod 400 ~/adminkp.pem
     nova keypair-list